All Episodes

 And I'm saying that two or three times so there won't be any confusion about this.

-Now let's go to the audio sound bites on this.
+Now, let's go to the audio soundbites on this.

-Matthew's speaking with uh with Donald Trump.
+Matthews speaking with Donald Trump.

 They already set up this hypothetical.

-Matthews has already said the hypothetical abortion's illegal.
+Matthews has already set up the hypothetical.

 What do you do to women who have abortions?